-Uses: Only residential uses shall be permitted in Open Space Developments.

-- Single-family detached homes are permitted. - 2.
-Duplex-family units shall be permitted up to a unit count of two per building or structure.
+Uses: Only residential uses shall be permitted in Open Space Developments. obob.
+Omy roomantial abob onail bo pormitted in open opaco bovelopmente.
+1. Single-family detached homes are permitted.
+2. Duplex-family units shall be permitted up to a unit count of two per building or structure.